 If we are not able to find defects in a product using the same set of test-cases/scenarios doesn’t prove that the product is bug-free.

 If incorrect requirements were incorporated into the software and the software is not fulfilling the business needs, then even a 99% bug-free software will be unusable and will be a waste of time, money, and resources.

 The software which we built should also fulfill all the business needs otherwise it will become unusable.

 These were the Software testing principles.
 Software testing is an extremely creative and intellectually challenging task.

 Learning testing principles is just like learning to drive for the first time.
-Initially, when we learn to drive, we need to pay attention to each and every detail like gear shifts, speed, clutch handling, etc. But with time and experience, we just focus on driving and rest comes naturally.
+Initially, when we learn to drive, we need to pay attention to each and every detail like gear shifts, speed, and clutch handling.
+But with time and experience, we just focus on driving and the rest comes naturally.

-Same thing is also true for testing principles.
-Testers with time and experience have incorporated all these principles to a level that they apply them even without thinking.
+The same thing is also true for testing principles.
+Testers with experience have incorporated all these principles to a level that they apply them even without thinking.

 - COVID-19: How We Are Dealing With It as a Company - March 23, 2020

 - Agile Testing – The Only Way to Develop Quality Software - February 8, 2019